Manage discounts

 Get a product

 Setting the unit price to "0.00" will automatically check the Give away product box, and the Unit price field will disappear since it becomes invalid in such scenario.
-The Give away product checkbox implies that the product being given as the action for this discount is totally "Free".
+The Give away product checkbox implies that the product being given as action to this discount is totally "Free".

 Age discount